-The provisions of Part 8 of Bill C-43 dealing with financial administration are similar to those contained in the Canada Elections Act, except that under Bill C-43 contributions are made exclusively to the nominee while the Canada Elections Act stipulates rules for contributions to registered parties, registered associations, candidates, leadership contestants or nomination contestants:
+The provisions of Part 8 of Bill C-20 dealing with financial administration are similar to those contained in the Canada Elections Act, except that under Bill C-43 contributions are made exclusively to the nominee, while the Canada Elections Act stipulates rules for contributions to registered parties, registered associations, candidates, leadership contestants or nomination contestants:

-- clause 86 repeats, with the necessary adaptations, the substance of section 404 of the Canada Elections Act with regard to ineligible contributors; - clause 87(1) contains the substance, with the necessary adaptations, of section 404.2(1) of the Canada Elections Act in respect of a nominee's own funds used in his or her campaign those funds are considered to be a contribution; - clause 87(2) departs from its counterpart in the Canada Elections Act.
-Under Bill C-43, a provision of goods or services to a nominee is permitted and is not considered a contribution if it is from a registered party or from a registered association of a party.
-The goods or services may include professional services, shared office accommodation and lists of members or contributors but shall not include goods and services for which advertising expenses are incurred; - clause 87(3) repeats the substance, with the necessary adaptations, of section 404.2(3) of the Canada Elections Act in respect of paid leave of absence not being considered to be a contribution from the employer for the purposes of the bill; - clause 88 comprises the substance, with the necessary adaptations, of section 404.4 of the Canada Elections Act in respect of the issuance of receipts for contributions over \$20 and in respect of record keeping for contributions of \$20 or less; - clause 89 repeats the substance, with the necessary adaptations, of section 405 of the Canada Elections Act in respect of contribution limits and a nominee's contributions to his or her own campaign.
-No individual may contribute more than \$1,000 per nominee; - clause 90 reflects the substance, with the necessary adaptations, of section 405.2 of the Canada Elections Act in respect of circumventing contribution limits, concealing the source of a contribution, accepting excessive contributions, and entering into agreements for the provision of goods or services contingent on a contribution; - clause 91 contains the substance, with the necessary adaptations, of section 405.21 of the Canada Elections Act in respect of prohibiting certain illegal contributions; - clause 92 repeats the substance, with the necessary adaptations, of section 405.3 of the Canada Elections Act in respect of prohibiting indirect contributions;
+- clause 86 repeats, with the necessary adaptations, the substance of section 404 with regard to ineligible contributors; - clause 87(1) contains the substance, with the necessary adaptations, of section 404.2(1) in respect of a nominee's own funds used in his or her campaign those funds are considered to be a contribution; - clause 87(2) departs from its counterpart in the Canada Elections Act.
+Under Bill C-20, a provision of goods or services to a nominee is permitted and is not considered a contribution if it is from a registered party or from a registered association of a party.
+The goods or services may include professional services, shared office accommodation and lists of members or contributors but shall not include goods and services for which advertising expenses are incurred; - clause 87(3) repeats the substance, with the necessary adaptations, of section 404.2(3) in respect of a paid leave of absence not being considered to be a contribution from the employer for the purposes of the bill; - clause 88 comprises the substance, with the necessary adaptations, of section 404.4 in respect of the issuance of receipts for contributions over \$20 and in respect of record-keeping for contributions of \$20 or less;

-- clause 93 reflects the substance, with the necessary adaptations, of section 405.31 of the Canada Elections Act limiting cash contributions to \$20; - clause 94 contains the substance, with the necessary adaptations, of section 405.4 of the Canada Elections Act in respect of the return of a contribution: - in excess of \$1,000 (clause 89(1), section 405(1) of the Canada Elections Act), or - resulting from a prohibited agreement (clause 90(4), section 405.2(4) of the Canada Elections Act), or - made indirectly (clause 92, section 405.3 of the Canada Elections Act);
+- clause 89 repeats the substance, with the necessary adaptations, of section 405 in respect of contribution limits and a nominee's contributions to his or her own campaign.
+No individual may contribute more than \$1,000 to a nominee; - clause 90 reflects the substance, with the necessary adaptations, of section 405.2 in respect of circumventing contribution limits, concealing the source of a contribution, accepting excessive contributions, and entering into agreements for the provision of goods or services contingent on a contribution; - clause 91 contains the substance, with the necessary adaptations, of section 405.21 in respect of prohibiting certain illegal contributions; - clause 92 repeats the substance, with the necessary adaptations, of section 405.3 in respect of prohibiting indirect contributions; - clause 93 reflects the substance, with the necessary adaptations, of section 405.31 limiting cash contributions to \$20; - clause 94 contains the substance, with the necessary adaptations, of section 405.4 in respect of the return of a contribution: - in excess of \$1,000 (clause 89(1), section 405(1) of the Canada Elections Act), or - resulting from a prohibited agreement (clause 90(4), section 405.2(4) of the Canada Elections Act), or - made in cash and which exceeds \$20 (clause 93, section 405.31 of the Canada Elections Act); - made indirectly (clause 92, section 405.3 of the Canada Elections Act); - clause 95 provides that sections 406 to 412 (except sections 411(1)(a) and (c) to (e), and 412(2) and (4)), which deal with electoral expenses, apply to nominees in a consultation, with any adaptation that may be necessary; and - clause 96 provides that sections 436 to 438, 444 to 463 (except sections 444(2)(b), 445(1)(b), 451(4), (6), 451(6)(c), and 463(2)), 468, 471 to 475 (except section 471(2)(b), 471(3), and 473(2)(a)) and 477 and subsection 478(2), which deal with the financial administration of candidates, apply to nominees in a consultation, with any adaptations that may be necessary.

-clause 94 does not, however, provide for the return of a cash contribution in excess of \$20; the Canada Elections Act, as amended by the Federal Accountability Act,(21) stipulates such a return;

-- clause 95 provides that sections 406 to 412 of the Canada Elections Act, which deal with electoral expenses, apply to nominees in a consultation, with any adaptation that may be necessary; and - clause 96 provides that sections 436 to 438, 444 to 463, 468, 471 to 475 (except paragraph 473(2)(a)) and 477 and subsection 478(2) of the Canada Elections Act, which deal with financial administration of candidates, apply to nominees in a consultation, with any adaptation that may be necessary.